Wedding Violet ~ Book 4 in the Fair Cyprians of London series

-She searched for any sign of remorse on Lord Belvedere’s part for having assuaged his wounded pride in the arms of a…lightskirt – oh, how she did suffer at the terms that indicated how far she’d fallen.
+She searched for any sign of remorse on Lord Belvedere’s part for having assuaged his wounded pride in the arms of a…lightskirt—oh, how she did suffer at the term that indicated how far she’d fallen.

 But she could find none.

-He glanced at her, then looked away, stroking the glossy tops of the marble checkers as he added, reflectively.
-“Of course, I got what I deserved.
+He glanced at her, then looked away, stroking the glossy tops of the marble pieces as he added, reflectively, “Of course, I got what I deserved.
 The whole debacle was, after all, my fault.”